Whiteknight/CastIron/docs/faq.md

 1. Many organizations also demand extensive boiler-plate templates for stored procs, which can wipe out any performance gains (sometimes there are good reasons for this, often times it's just cargo-cult nonsense).
 1. Cached execution plans may become suboptimal as data characteristics change and will require manual intervention to recompile

-Stored Procs can be an optimization, but for most work they are a premature optimization.
+Stored Procs can be an optimization, but often that optimization is premature.

 CastIron easily supports calling stored procs from your query and command classes, so it should be an easy transition to prototype the raw SQL in a query and then move that to a stored proc call later as required.
 It's probably worthwhile to do some benchmarking to make sure that the change of query to stored proc actually does lead to performance benefits, and not just maintainability headaches.